“Finally, it’s quiet.” Aura sighed. She kicked her heels away and sank into a lavishly decorated bed that could comfort an entire family.

 Ragna looked at the princess.

 Did an assassin infiltrate the castle?
-Risk running into a trap or sitting here like sitting ducks?
+Should they risk running into a trap or sitting here like sitting ducks?

 Cursing her indecisiveness, Ragna knocked a third time.
 The alarm bells rang, giving her an answer, and Ragna turned around.

 “We need to go.”
 She took Aura’s hand.
-Outside the room, the sound of metal slashing through flesh vibrated, interrupted by short eruptions of screams that vanished seconds afterwards.
+Outside the room, the sound of metal slashing through flesh vibrated, and screams erupted.

-Ragna ran, distancing herself from the door.
-She protected Aura from the splinters with her arm and drew her sword.
+Ragna ran, distancing herself from the door, and drew her sword.
 Through the gaping hole, a hooded figure came forth.
 A black bird-like domino mask covered their face, and a long sword dragged behind them.
 A white hood concealed all but a smile that revealed the joy and ecstasy of the assailant.
 The figure stopped and looked around.
 They moved to Aura’s work desk, picked the photo up, and studied it.

 This wasn’t a movie.
 Here, the underdog died.
 She had no chance of winning.
 If she fought, the enemy would strike them down.
 To survive, they had to run.
 If she had her gravity manipulator with her, they might survive, but without it, there was no chance.

-The hood turned around, smashed the photo against the desk, and walked further towards them.
+The assassin turned around, smashed the photo against the desk, and walked further towards them.

 Ragna grabbed the bottle of champagne from the bed and threw it at the assailant.
 They raised their sword and slashed through it.
-Shards and liquid splattered across the chamber, and a silver platter flew at the intruder.
+Shards and liquid splattered across the chamber, and Ragna threw the silver platter at the intruder.
 They cut that too.
 The two halves dropped to the ground, and the assassin advanced further.

 She gobbed saliva and groaned.
 Holding her ribs, Ragna tried to crawl towards the princess.
 She had to protect Aura.
 No matter what.
 She had to hurry.